thomnico/kitt-ai-monorepo/packages/voice/docs/sherpa-onnx-integration.md

 ## Platform Support

-- **Android:** Model files are stored at `/data/data/com.kitt.android/models/moshi` for optimal access on Android hardware.
+- **Android:** Model files are stored at `/data/data/com.kitt.android/models/sherpa-onnx` for optimal access on Android hardware.
-- **macOS:** Model files are bundled within the application at `/Applications/KITT.app/Contents/Resources/models/moshi`.
+- **macOS:** Model files are bundled within the application at `/Applications/KITT.app/Contents/Resources/models/sherpa-onnx`.

 ## Integration Details

-The voice engine initializes Kyutai Moshi with platform-specific configurations, ensuring offline operation and performance monitoring to meet latency targets.
+The voice engine initializes sherpa-onnx with platform-specific configurations, ensuring offline operation and performance monitoring to meet latency targets.
 Key functions include:

-- `initVoiceEngine(options)`: Initializes the voice engine with platform-specific settings and Kyutai Moshi model.
+- `initVoiceEngine(options)`: Initializes the voice engine with platform-specific settings and sherpa-onnx model.
 - `processVoiceInput(input)`: Processes voice input with latency tracking to ensure compliance with the 200ms rule.

 ## Licensing and Attribution

-The Kyutai Moshi model is used under the **Creative Commons Attribution (CC-BY)** license.
+The sherpa-onnx model is used under the **MIT** license.
 We provide the following attribution as required:

-- **Kyutai Moshi Model Attribution:** The KITT Framework Voice Engine utilizes the Kyutai Moshi model for voice processing.
-Kyutai Moshi is developed by Kyutai and licensed under CC-BY.
-For more information, visit the Kyutai project repository or official documentation.
+- **sherpa-onnx Model Attribution:** The KITT Framework Voice Engine utilizes the sherpa-onnx model for voice processing. sherpa-onnx is developed by k2-fsa and licensed under MIT.
+For more information, visit the sherpa-onnx project repository at https://github.com/k2-fsa/sherpa-onnx.

 In compliance with the monorepo rules, no references to copyrighted intellectual property are made, and generic terms like "voice assistant" are used throughout the codebase and documentation.